 Some beginners acquire a belief that they gain height by turning into wind and lose height when turning down wind.
-I and some others explained to one such pilot that an aircraft in flight, having no connection with the ground, has no ‘concept’ of ground speed and therefore no concept of up-wind or down-wind.
+I (the original author of this web site) and some others explained to one such pilot that an aircraft in flight, having no connection with the ground, has no ‘concept’ of ground speed and therefore no concept of up-wind or down-wind.
 I find a useful way of imagining wind is to view a stationary cube of air with the ground sliding by under it; its hills, valleys, and other obstructions disturbing that air in exactly the same way as when you view it in a more conventional way (that is, viewing it as air flowing over stationary ground).

 However, this guy, perhaps because he was older and more certain of his ground (and air) would not give in: “But if I closed my eyes, I’d be able to tell when I turn into wind because my climb rate definitely increases — according to my vario.”
 (A variometer emits an audible succession of beeps when you are going up.
 See Variometer in Hang gliding 1976 part 1.)

 Sometimes it takes a persistent counter revolutionary to persuade knowledgeable pilots to question their hard-won beliefs.
 In the end I had to admit that, even according to my own experiences that day — thermaling from a 2000 foot high ridge in semi desert conditions — he was right!

 ‘Take home’ message: When thermaling (circling in patchy lift) close to the ground, to stay in the strongest lift and, moreover, to prevent falling out the back of the thermal, you must extend the upwind portion of your circling.

 Adopting Einstein’s approach to life, I then sought to reconcile these observations with known physical laws and I came up with the following theory, which was published in the September 1992 edition of the UK hang gliding magazine.